ALSO CALLED: Billy gar, billfish, or needle-nose gar

-They can be distinguished from alligator gars because they have a single row of villiform, sharp teeth in their upper jaw.
-Also, the alligator gar is much wider and has a broad and short snout.
+They can be distinguished from gator gars because they have a single row of villiform, sharp teeth in their upper jaw.
+Also, the alligator gar is much more comprehensive and has a broad and short snout.

 They are a highly developed species but did retain some primitive features, such as the spiral valve intestine.

 They grow to about 5 to 6 feet in length and weigh up to 50 pounds.

 Fossils of longnose gar have been found in Asia, Africa, Europe, South America, and North America.
 However, they are now primarily located in North America, east of the Mississippi River.
 They spread out from Canada to Florida.
 Longnose gar likes sluggish areas of lakes, rivers, estuaries, and reservoirs but may live in brackish water.
 Anglers can find this fish in the quiet rocky, and weedy areas of the rivers and freshwater lakes as far west as Kansas.

 Since gars can’t open their mouths wide, they mainly eat smaller fish like little catfish, sunfish, or shad.
 They are mostly surface feeders who feed during the day as well as at night.
 However, they tend to be more active at night.
 It hunts for its prey by lying motionless in the water until a fish passes by, then using its long jaws to snap onto prey and swallow it headfirst.